Generic selectors

 @gladiator_1st

-Egypt's New Administrative Capital Stadium is the second-biggest stadium in Africa.
+Egypt's New Administrative Capital Stadium is second in this review of the biggest stadiums in Africa.
 It has a seating capacity of 93,940.
 The Egyptian government has spent 40 billion on the stadium and its surrounding area, and a potential World Cup bid looms for the nation.
+Another option is to bid for the Olympics, as this stadium is part of the Egypt International Olympic City, which includes other Olympic buildings, halls, and training grounds.

 On March 26, 2024, the stadium hosted a match between Egypt and Croatia, with an attendance of 85,350 recorded.